faizm10/cis2520-exam-review/readme.md

 ## About

 This repository contains **important notes and code examples** from the **CIS2520: Data Structures and Algorithms** course at the **University of Guelph** 🎓.
 It is designed to help students review key topics and practice coding.
-Feel free to add new notes, fix errors, or share code examples!
+Feel free to add new notes, fix errors, or share/addd more code examples!

 ---